 Transferring photographs or picture or any image to fabric is a fabricaholic’s dream come true.
 Who doesn’t like personalized things?
-So when beautiful fabrics in your favorite colour are printed with photos that you love.
+So when beautiful fabrics in your favorite color are printed with photos that you love.
 You are in fabric heaven!

 Most of these methods involve keeping the image on the fabric and transferring so they require you to produce a mirror image.
-You can modify your images in Photoshop, reverse them (make mirror image) and make other additions like texts, graphics etc before printing them out and transferring them
+You can modify your images in Photoshop, reverse them (make mirror image) and make other additions like texts, graphics etc before printing them out and transferring them.

 Easy Photo Transfer methods to fabric.

 This involves using the clear plastic transparency sheet on which the image is already imprinted.
 This is then transferred to the fabric.
 You will have to buy the acetate /transparency sheets available at most stores ( ask for overhead projector sheets) .

 How is it done: You can copy a mirror image of the print you need (from a photo, book or a printed paper) to this plastic sheet using a photocopy machine or print on it directly from your printer.
 If using a copier ensure that the transparency is compatible with the photocopy machine, otherwise it will be damaged /warp or melt.
 Print a mirror-image of your photo into the non-shiny side of the transparency.

 Coat the fabric with Gloss Gel Medium and place the image side of the transparency face down into the background surface.

 Smooth the transparency softly with your fingers to remove any air bubbles and to help transfer the ink.
 Lift the transparency to reveal the transfer.

 The disadvantage of this method is that it is not so colorfast.
 You will have to be very careful in washing the print you get- otherwise, the color will fade peel or crack very unattractively.
 So, though the process of photo transfer is easy, Just do not expect it to last